 Ok – so there may be a few motor racing leagues out there which offer a little more in the way of twists and turns – but NASCAR really does generate buzz all of its own.
-Whether you’re just getting into the sport or are a hardened fan, here’s are interesting facts about NASCAR for you to get into which might just appeal to you.
+Whether you’re just getting into the sport or are a hardened fan, here’s 23 fun facts about NASCAR!

 France came up with the idea of stock car racing with other associates as of December 14th, 1947.